 Some lethal injection problems in US executions

 Since Texas became the first state to use lethal injection as its execution method on Dec.
 7, 1982, some problems have been reported during the process nationwide.
-Those include delays in finding suitable veins, needles becoming clogged or disengaged, and reactions from inmates who appeared to be under stress.
-Some examples:
+Those include delays in finding suitable veins and needles becoming clogged or disengaged.
+Some past examples:

 - May 2, 2006.
 In Ohio, Joseph L. Clark’s lethal injection was stalled for 22 minutes before prison technicians located a suitable vein.
 Shortly after the execution began, the vein collapsed and Clark’s arm began to swell.
 He raised his head and said: “It don’t work.
 It don’t work.”
 Curtains were closed while the technicians worked for 30 minutes to find another vein.
 Clark wasn’t pronounced dead until nearly 90 minutes after the process started.

 - Dec.
 13, 2006.
 When Florida inmate Angel Diaz continued to move, was squinting and grimacing after receiving the injection, a second dose of chemicals was administered.
 An autopsy later found his liver undamaged but that the needle had gone through Diaz’s vein and out the other side, meaning the chemicals went into soft tissue and not the vein.

 - Sept.
 15, 2009.
 In Ohio, inmate Romell Broom avoided execution after prison technicians were unable to find a suitable vein after trying for two hours.
 Broom even had helped to find a good vein.
 Then-Gov. Ted Strickland ordered the halt.
 Broom remains on Ohio’s death row.